Freshman Justyn Ross already impressing Clemson’s veterans: ‘That guy is a freak’

 Ross believes he possesses the same skill set as those electrifying playmakers.

-Hopkins, Watkins and a host of other Clemson receivers are all having success in the NFL now.
-Ross is hoping to follow that same path.
+Hopkins, Watkins and a host of other Clemson receivers are having success in the NFL.
+Ross hopes to follow that same path.

 “I’ve seen the way they develop receivers at my position and at my size,” Ross said of Clemson.
 “And I feel like I can be the next one.”